thmsdnnr/javascript30/day11/README.md

 ##BUGS:

-* [ ] Play button disappears-jumps on first press
+* [X] Play button disappears-jumps on first press
-* [ ] Screen does a reflow while waiting for the video to be loaded.
+* [X] Screen does a reflow while waiting for the video to be loaded.
 Wait to draw player until onReady event from the video or server.

 ##TO-DO:

+* [ ] Add feature so on initial hover the controls are displayed but if the mouse doesn't move for about 2 seconds and it is over the video, the navbar disappears until the next mouse move.

-* [ ] Improve CSS styling (flexbox or not?)
+* [X] Improve CSS styling (flexbox or not?)

 * [ ] Make more responsive (mobile?)

-* [ ] Add duration of video at right
+* [X] Add duration of video at right

-* [ ]Implement an "on-hover" so that the controls pop into the player from the bottom/top/left/right depending on where the hover happens and are scaled appropriately
+* [X]Implement an "on-hover" so that the controls pop into the player from the bottom/top/left/right depending on where the hover happens and are scaled appropriately

 <http://stackoverflow.com/questions/3463621/css-label-text-right-below-input-element>